webpack/webpack.js.org/src/content/api/plugins.md

 ## Custom Hooks

-In order to add a new hook to the compilation for other plugins to `tap` into, simply `require` the necessary hook class from `tapable` and create one:
+In order to add a new hook to the compilation for other plugins to `tap` into, you can `require` the necessary hook class from `tapable` and create one:

 ``` js
 const SyncHook = require('tapable').SyncHook;